mathiajusth/Problem-with-Records/README.md

 ```
 *For educational purposes, we are not taking care of edge cases as fromTower having no bricks, ot the topBrick being bigger than the top brick on the top of toTower but that.*

-Ah we had to define another function (`replace`) that uses the forementioned correspondence
+Ah we had to define another function (`replaceTower`) that uses the forementioned correspondence

 <img src="https://i1.sndcdn.com/artworks-000322933404-2qsvhm-t500x500.jpg" style="width:200px;box-shadow:none"/>